This Data Protection Statement is effective as and from 25 May 2018

 This statement describes how we process your personal information.
 Please take the time to read it carefully.
 You have a number of rights in relation to your information including the right to object to processing of your personal information where that processing is carried out for our legitimate interests.

-In this statement we use the terms “we” and “our” to refer to Hayes Solicitors.
+In this statement we use the terms “we” and “our” to refer to Hayes solicitors LLP.

 1. Who we are and how to contact us.

-Hayes Solicitors is a law firm and is regulated by the Law Society of Ireland and the Legal Services Regulatory Authority.
+Hayes solicitors LLP is a law firm and is regulated by the Law Society of Ireland and the Legal Services Regulatory Authority.
 We are the controller responsible for your personal data.

 We have appointed a Data Protection Officer (DPO) who is responsible for overseeing questions in relation to this data protection statement and our approach to privacy.
 If you have any questions about this data protection statement, including any request to exercise your legal rights, please contact the DPO using the details set out below: